dharmik212/Azure-Based-End-to-End-Data-Pipeline-for-NYC-Taxi-Trips/README.md

-# 🚖 Azure Taxi Data Pipeline (Bronze → Silver → Gold)
+# 🚖 Taxi Data Pipeline using Azure (Bronze → Silver → Gold)

 This project demonstrates an **end-to-end Data Engineering pipeline** built using **Azure Services** to process **Taxi Data from an API**.
 The pipeline follows a **Medallion Architecture (Bronze, Silver, Gold)** and enables **data versioning, time-travel, and reporting with Delta Lake**.